jdbi/jdbi/README.md

 Jdbi 3 requires Java 8 or better.

-We run CI tests against all currently supported versions, and recommend Java 11.
+We run CI tests against Java 8, 11, 14, and 15.
+We recommend running the latest GA JDK.

+At this point Java 8 is considered deprecated.
+While Jdbi does not (yet) have a specific date to drop support, please chart your path forward to a supported JDK!

 ## Builds